scaldi/scaldi-website/learn.md

 val appModule = dbModule :: configModule
 {% endhighlight %}

-both `dbModule` and `configModule` are mutable injector, so the implicit injector reference, that they provide within them, is referencing the final injector composition (`appModule` in this case) and not themselves.
+both `dbModule` and `configModule` are mutable injectors, so the implicit injector reference, that they provide within them, is referencing the final injector composition (`appModule` in this case) and not themselves.
 That's the reason why you are able to `inject [String] ('host)` within the `dbModule` and `inject [Database]` within the `configModule`.
 The reference to the final composition is propagated during the initialization phase.